 - Evaluate and select effective learning technologies and maximize spaces to enhance student learning

 - Develop a teaching philosophy/dossier that aligns key beliefs about teaching and learning to sources of evidence drawn from participation in the certificate program

-By taking designated short courses and completing a capstone learning project, you will earn five individual badges.
+By taking designated short courses (badges) and completing a capstone project, you can earn up to seven individual badges.
 Each badge has its own requirements.
-Once you have successfully completed all five badges, you will be eligible to receive the Graduate Student Certificate in University Teaching and Learning.
+Once you have successfully completed any four out of seven badges, you will be eligible to apply for the Graduate Student Certificate in University Teaching and Learning.

 Emerging Teachers Development

 Develop foundational skills in university teaching through a series of modules and a reflective capstone project.